scipy/scipy_doctest/README.md

   42
   ```

-- A user-configurable list of stopwords.
+- A user-configurable list of *stopwords*.
 If an example contains a stopword,
   it is checked to be valid python, but the output is not checked.
 This can
   be useful e.g. for not littering the documentation with the output of
   `import matplotlib.pyplot as plt; plt.xlim([2.3, 4.5])`.

+- A user-configurable list of *pseudocode* markers.
+If an example contains one
+  of these markers, it is considered pseudocode and is not checked.
+  This is useful for `from example import some_functions` and similar stanzas.

 - *Doctest discovery* is somewhat more flexible then the standard library
   `doctest` module.
 Specifically, one can use `testmod(module, strategy='api')`